SophiaKleistKarlson/Bachelor-analysis/README.md

-# Bachelor-analysis
+## Bachelor analysis: The drawing memory transmission study
-Code for the analysis for my bachelor project
+Code for the preprocessing and statistical analysis for my bachelor project

 The scripts should be run in the following order (scripts 1-6 are found in the preprocessing folder):